mjhorvath/ToEE-d20-Inspector/README.md

 The program utlilizes the Windows Scripting Host.
 It's basically just an HTML document with some JavaScript and some basic File I/O, such as the ability to read and write text files.
 It only works on Windows.

 The "program" has an ".hta" extension.
 Just click on it like you would an HTML document or batch file.
-I have received some reports that virus/anti-malware scanners do not like this format.
+I have received some reports that virus/anti-malware software do not like this format, and will complain.
 I should really reprogram it in some other language.